-Reading Due Dates:
+Reading Due Dates: (Mostly Mondays.)

-'''

-We Apr 23 12 points, U1: Networking Basics
+We Sep 10 6 points, U1: Networking Basics

-'''

-Mo Apr 28 15 points, U2: OSI Model
+Mo Sep 22 8 points, U2: OSI Model

-Mo May 05 17 points, U3: Home Networking
+Mo Oct 06 9 points, U3: Home Networking

-Mo May 12 7 points, U4: Wireless Networking
+Mo Oct 20 4 points, U4: Wireless Networking

-Fr May 16 14 points, U5: Security
+Mo Oct 27 7 points, U5: Security

-We May 21 21 points, U6: IPv4 Addressing
+Mo Nov 17 9 points, U6: IPv4 Addressing

-We May 28 14 points, U7: Power Tools
+Mo Dec 01 7 points, U7: Power Tools

-Readings are worth full credit if completed before class on the date they are due, and are worth half credit (rounded up) if completed later, but before the late-work deadline.
+Readings are worth full credit if completed before class on the date they are due, and are worth half credit (rounded up) if completed later, but before the late-work deadline, Mon, 2014-12-08.

-Credit is based on an all-or-nothing statement by the student in response to the question: did you do the assigned readings?
+Credit is based on an all-or-nothing statement by the student in response to the question: Did you complete all of the assigned readings?

-2.3.4 Effort: (150 points) Study Time
+2.4.5 Study Time (80 points)

+Keep a written daily log of the time you spend studying.
 We award points for study time (ST), which is time spent outside of class engaging with materials directly related to this course.

-Each week you are invited to report, on your honor, how many hours you studied during the previous week, Sunday morning through Saturday night.
-We award two "effort" points per hour of "study," for a goal of 12 points (6 hours, not including class time) and a maximum of 14 points (7 hours) per week, whether there is a holiday or not.
-(In summer session this would normally be 12 hours per week and a maximum of 28 points (14 hours) per week.)
+Each week you are invited to report, on your honor, how many hours outside of class you studied during the previous week, Sunday morning through Saturday night.
+We award one "effort" point per hour of "study," for a total of 6 points per week, whether there is a holiday or not.